-- The House of Lords is the second chamber of the United Kingdom Parliament.
+- 1. The House of Lords is the second chamber of the United Kingdom Parliament.
 As a constituent part of Parliament, the House of Lords makes laws, holds government to account and debates issues of public interest. - 2.
 Membership of the House is not an office and does not constitute employment; most members' primary employment is or has been outside Parliament.
 In discharging their parliamentary duties members of the House of Lords draw substantially on experience and expertise gained outside Parliament. - 3.
 The purpose of this Code of Conduct is: - (a) to provide guidance for members of the House of Lords on the standards of conduct expected of them in the discharge of their parliamentary duties.
 Save for paragraphs 17, 18 and 19, the Code does not extend to members' performance of duties unrelated to parliamentary proceedings, or to their private lives.
-Paragraph 17 applies to the standards of conduct expected of members in performing their parliamentary duties and activities whether on the Parliamentary estate or elsewhere. - (b) to provide the openness and accountability necessary to reinforce public confidence in the way in which members of the House of Lords perform their parliamentary duties. - 4.
-This Code applies to all members of the House of Lords who are not either: - (a) on leave of absence; - (b) suspended from the service of the House; or - (c) statutorily disqualified from active membership.
+Paragraph 17 sets out the standards of conduct required of members in their treatment of those with whom they come into contact in the course of their parliamentary duties and activities, whether on the Parliamentary estate or elsewhere. - (b) to provide the openness and accountability necessary to reinforce public confidence in the way in which members of the House of Lords perform their parliamentary duties. - 4.
+Members are to sign an undertaking to abide by the Code as part of the ceremony of taking the oath upon introduction and at the start of each Parliament. - 5.
+This Code applies to all members of the House of Lords who have taken the oath and signed the undertaking in that Parliament and are not either: - (a) on leave of absence; - (b) suspended from the service of the House; or - (c) statutorily disqualified from active membership.

-However, members in these categories and retired members are subject to the provisions of paragraph 17 when on the Parliamentary estate or using the facilities of Parliament.
+However, all current and retired members are subject to the provisions of paragraph 17 (standards of conduct) and paragraph 113 (use of facilities and services) of the Guide when on the Parliamentary estate or using the facilities of Parliament, regardless of their membership status.